What are the CORE CONTENT AREAS in which teachers are required to be highly

 Are there specific highly qualified guidelines for Title I teachers?
 All core academic teachers in a Title I schoolwide program and teachers paid with Title IA funds in a targeted assistance program must meet highly qualified requirements at the beginning of the school year.
 Teacher Certification is not able to issue an Alternative Authorization - Teacher to New Certification/Endorsement for these individuals unless they have already taken and passed the appropriate Praxis II assessment for the content area endorsement they are seeking.

 If a teacher with an expired certificate is interested in teaching in my district, how can I be assured that they are HQT and will be funded by the state?
 Any former teacher who once held a valid Idaho certificate, but has been separated from service and has let their certificate lapse, is eligible for a three-year interim Idaho certificate.
 Though he or she may not be considered highly qualified, there will be no loss of funding while the teacher is completing the requirements toward clear certification.
-However, if the teacher has proof of highly qualified status and has met the professional development credit requirements, they will be immediately eligible to receive a five-year clear Idaho certificate.

 Is a Provisional Authorization ever considered HQT?